Macintosh II: Graphics

 The Macintosh II includes a graphics card that supports a true-color 16.7-million-color palette and was available in two configurations: 4-bit and 8-bit.
 The 4-bit model supports 16 colors on a 640×480 display and 256 colors (8-bit video) on a 512×384 display, which means that VRAM was 256 KB.
 The 8-bit model supports 256-color video on a 640×480 display, which means that VRAM was 512 KB in size.
 With an optional RAM upgrade (requiring 120 ns DIP chips), the 4-bit version supports 640×480 in 8-bit color.
 The video card does not include hardware acceleration of drawing operations.

+Display

-Display: Apple offered a choice of two displays, a 12" black and white unit, and a more expensive 13" high-resolution color display based on Sony's Trinitron technology.
+Apple offered a choice of two displays, a 12" black-and-white unit, and a more expensive 13" high-resolution color display based on Sony's Trinitron technology.
 More than one display could be attached to the computer, and objects could be easily dragged from one screen to the next.
 Third-party displays quickly became available.
-The Los Angeles Times reviewer called the color "spectacular."
+The Los Angeles Times reviewer called the color "spectacular".
 The operating system user interface remained black and white even on color monitors with the exception of the Apple logo, which appeared in rainbow color.